 Defensive tackle Nate Bonsu will not participate after undergoing shoulder surgery to correct a chronic problem.
 Safety Vince Ewing also will be held out following knee surgery for a chronic problem.

-Running back Malcolm Creer and linebacker Douglas Rippy are recovering from knee surgeries to fix torn
+Running back Malcolm Creer and linebacker Douglas Rippy are recovering from knee surgeries to fix torn ligaments and are listed as out.

 Cornerback Jered Bell (ACL surgery), cornerback Sherrard Harrington (hip/pelvis), offensive lineman Jack Harris (broken ankle), linebacker Brady Daigh (wrist) and wide receiver Alex Turbow (hernia) are all listed as probable for the spring.